JuliaLang/julia/doc/src/manual/performance-tips.md

 an annotation like this has the added benefit that it will raise a run-time error if the value is not of the expected type, potentially catching certain bugs earlier.

+In the case that the type of `a[1]` is not known precisely, `x` can be declared via `x = convert(Int32,a[1])::Int32`.
+The use of the [`convert`](@ref) function allows `a[1]` to be any object convertible to an `Int32` (such as `UInt8`), thus increasing the genericity of the code by loosening the type requirement.
+Notice that `convert` itself needs a type annotation in this context in order to achieve type stability.
+This is because the compiler cannot deduce the type of the return value of a function, even `convert`, unless the types of all the function's arguments are known.

 ### Declare types of keyword arguments

 Keyword arguments can have declared types: